Aerial view of the buildings & river in Grand Park Wuxi

 Entrance to the ancient town is through a large park filled with plum blossoms and lotus lakes.
 It is a treasured community gathering place – a group of women huddle in a pagoda singing folk songs, a few old men take to kite-flying and young couples manoeuvre swan-shaped paddle boats.
 Few, however, are brave enough to ride the antique-looking cable cars – with their semi-open cabins – that scale the wooded mountainsides.

-Man making fans by hand
+Man making fans by hand at Park Hotel Group

 The main attraction lies across Yingshan Lake in the far west of the park.
 Stepping into the cobbled square of the ancient town is surreal.
 Like entering a time warp, the white-patina walls and black flying-eave rooflines enclose you and the bustle of Chinese tourists could easily be Ming dynasty townsfolk gathered to watch a street performance on the magnificent two-storey Town Stage facing the square.